 Full rides are rare.
 A handful of recruits at the very top — athletes at or near national qualifying marks — receive full or near-full scholarships.
 Everyone else receives partial awards.
 A "track scholarship" at most programs means 15% to 40% of the cost of attendance.

 Cross country and track share the same pool.
 This is the detail that catches the most families off guard.
 An athlete who runs cross country in the fall and track in the spring isn't drawing from two separate scholarship budgets — they're pulling from one.
-The 12.6 men's equivalencies or 18 women's equivalencies cover every athlete in both sports.
+The 45-athlete D1 roster limit covers every athlete in both sports.
+At D2, the 12.6 equivalencies serve the same dual purpose.
 This further dilutes the per-athlete scholarship amount.

 The allocation shifts by event group.
 Coaches invest scholarship money where they need roster depth.
 A program stacked with sprinters but thin in the throws will allocate more money to an incoming hammer thrower than to another 100m sprinter with similar recruiting-level marks.
 Your athlete's scholarship value to a specific program depends on what that program needs, not just on how fast they run.